 How Do I File a Claim Against the Government in California?

-What Information Must Be Included in Government Claims?
+What Information Needs to Be in Government Claims?

 Government claims in California must include the following: